ktjkc/reflextrust/paper/reflextrust-core.md

 The Meta-Layer produces **non-linguistic supervisory signals** that influence:

-- Trust Flag sensitivity in the Evaluative Layer
+- Trust Signals sensitivity in the Evaluative Layer
 - Allowed generative depth in the Modulation Layer
 - Evaluative alertness to subtle cues (e.g., sarcasm, mimicry, gaming attempts)